On Khovanov-Seidel quiver algebras and bordered Floer homology: Algebraic preliminaries

 \section{Algebraic preliminaries}

 In this section, we establish some basic facts about filtered $A_\infty$ algebras and modules.
 We assume throughout that we are working over the field $\F = \Z/2\Z$.
 In addition, many of the spaces we discuss will be graded either by $\Z$, in which case we say it is {\em graded}, or by $\Z^2$, in which case we say it is {\em bigraded}.
+The {\em (co)homological} grading always appears first.

-\begin{notation} If $V$ is a bigraded vector space, i.e. and $k_1, k_2 \in \Z$, then $V[k_1]\{k_2\}$ will denote the vector space whose bigrading has been shifted by $(k_1, k_2)$.
-Explicitly, \end{notation}
+\begin{notation} If $V$ is a bigraded vector space, i.e. and $k_1, k_2 \in \Z$, then $V[k_1]\{k_2\}$ will denote the vector space whose first (homological) grading has been shifted {\em down} by $k_1$ and whose second (internal) grading has been shifted {\em up} by $k_2$.\footnote{The difference in shift conventions for homological versus internal gradings is unfortunate, but standard in the literature.
+In particular, they coincide with those in \cite{MR1862802}.
+The reader should be warned, however, that \cite{GT08100687} uses a different convention, since their differential maps {\em decrease} rather than {\em increase} homological grading.} Explicitly, \end{notation}